OpenMatch/COCO-DR/README.md

 To run the experiments, use the following commands:

 ### a.
 COCO Pretraining
 The code for reproducing COCO pretraining is in the `COCO` folder.
 Please checkout the `COCO/README.md` for detailed instructions.
 Note that we start COCO pretraining from the `condenser` checkpoint.
-We provide the `condenser` checkpoint for BERT Large as the backbone at [this link] (Coming Soon!).
+We release the `condenser` checkpoint using BERT Large as the backbone at [this link](https://huggingface.co/OpenMatch/condenser-large).

 ### b.
 Finetuning with iDRO
 - BM25 Warmup